MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 * __Resource Encapsulation__: Encapsulation is an object oriented concept where all data and functions required to use the resource are packaged into a single self-contained component.
 The goal is to only allow access or manipulation of the resource in the way the designer intended.
 An example, assume a flag pole is the object.
 There are fixed methods on how the flag pole is to be used.
 Put the flag on, take the flag off, raise or lower the flag.
 Nothing else can be done to the flag pole.

 * __Simplicity__: Simplicity allows a person to better understand hardware and software.
 Without the clutter of unnecessarily complicated code and interfaces, the software will be more understandable by people that will update the code when requirements change.
 It will be easier to understand by the testers and they will be able to spot problems sooner.
-By keeping software as simple and as focused as possible, the reliability and security is greatly increased.
+By keeping the software as simple and as focused as possible, the reliability and security are greatly increased.

 ### Introduction
 Lets build an IoT device – wait, just what is the IoT – and why should I care?
 I’m afraid to ask – is it secure?

 ![IoT Security](img/no_s_in_iot.jpg)

-In this lesson we will take a close look at IoT and the associated security implications by building a simple IoT application on a Raspberry Pi using a program called Node-Red.
+In this lesson, we will take a close look at IoT and the associated security implications by building a simple IoT application on a Raspberry Pi using a program called Node-Red.

 ### Goals
 We will continue our work towards our GenCyber camp purpose with the below goals for this lesson:
 * Use Node-Red to develop a simple IoT application on a Raspberry Pi
-*	Integrate the If This Then That (IFTTT) service as a IoT cloud service
+* Integrate the If This Then That (IFTTT) service as an IoT cloud service
 * Recall how the Cybersecurity First Principles of abstraction, least privilege, minimization, modularization, resource encapsulation, and simplicity apply to IoT applications

 ### Materials Required